stevenslcc2430/Programming-Project-1-Set-Operations/CONTRIBUTIONS.md

 # Project 1: Set Operations

-This document outlines the team members, their assigned roles, responsibilities, and evidence of contributions for Project 1
+This document outlines team members, their assigned roles, responsibilities, and evidence of contributions for Project 1

 ---